Egton: Events

+Egton's horse and agricultural show is an annual event held in August at the village's showfield.
+The show is organised by a committee of volunteers.

 Sport

 Egton Cricket Club is based on the Egton Recreation Ground, on the northern outskirts of the village.
-The club has a Midweek Senior XI in the Esk Valley Evening League and a junior section that compete in the Derwent Valley Junior Cricket League.
+The club has a Midweek Senior XI in the Esk Valley Evening League and a junior section that competes in the Derwent Valley Junior Cricket League.